-The Holy Grail for many software and hardware companies–especially the early stage type– is the big deal.
-Everyone is looking for the big deal, the one that will fund the company’s early activities, provide market credibility and momentum in the marketplace.
+The Holy Grail for many software and hardware companies, especially the early stage type, is the big deal.
+Everyone is looking for a big deal.
+Especially for startups, the deal that will fund the company’s early activities, provides market credibility and momentum in the marketplace.
 Of course, if all goes well there can be nothing better.
-Many times the big deal is done with large technology OEM partners.
-But often when these deals do happen they end up fitting in the category of “be careful what you wish for”.
+Many times this big deal is done with large technology OEM partners.
+(For the purposes of this article I’m including large software companies as “OEMs”).
+But if you’re “lucky” enough to do one of these big deals, they often end up fitting in the “be careful what you wish for” category.

 TARGET YOUR TECHNOLOGY OEM PARTNERS CAREFULLY

-This is where it all starts, good or bad.
+Targeting is where it all starts, good or bad.
 It’s important to pick compatible partners.
-Companies looking for large technology OEM partners are often blinded by the potential of what the OEM can do FOR their business.
-They often fail to pay any attention at all to what the OEM might do TO their business!
+Companies seeking large technology OEM partners are often blinded by the potential of what the OEM can do FOR their business.
+They often fail to pay any attention to what the OEM might do TO their business!

-Does the OEM partner have the potential cause severe channel conflict?
-Will they tie up the small company in endless meetings, procedures and negotiations?
-Do they have a corporate structure and culture so foreign to your way of doing business, that you end up pulling your hair out from frustration–unable to accomplish even the most simple business objective, without moving mountains?
-Sometimes with large companies it’s difficult to even figure out who you need to speak with–let alone get a prompt, unambiguous answer.
+Does the OEM partner have the potential to cause severe channel conflict?
+Will they tie up the smaller partner in endless meetings, procedures, and negotiations?
+They might have a corporate structure and culture foreign to your way of doing business.
+One that causes you to pull your hair out from frustration.
+Leaving you unable to accomplish even the most simple business objective, at least without moving mountains.
+Sometimes with large companies, it’s difficult to even figure out who you need to speak with.
+Let alone get a prompt, unambiguous answer.

-Get to know your OEM partners as well as you possibly can before you sign a deal.
-It’s tempting to rush in before “they change their mind”, but the actual ongoing relationship is critical to potential success.
-It’s a lot like dating before a marriage; no matter how attractive the partner is, you need to make sure you can live with them later on.
+So get to know your OEM partners as well as you possibly can BEFORE you sign a deal.
+It’s tempting to rush in and sign before “they change their mind”.
+But the actual ongoing relationship is even more critical than written deal terms to potential success.
+It’s a lot like dating before marriage.
+No matter how attractive the partner is, you need to make sure you can live with them later on.

 NEGOTIATE FROM STRENGTH

-I don’t like to do deals with people that are confident they have the upper hand.
-If they think they can push you around–they almost certainly will.
-Usually one partner needs the other to a greater extent, but you want to try to avoid dealing with partners where you have little or no leverage at all.
-It generally doesn’t’ turn out well.
-It’s very important to make sure that you negotiate a deal that you can live with, no matter how attractive those potential technology OEM partners appears.
-Above all, you need to discuss this possibility internally and create a “line in the sand” that you won’t cross–and be prepared to walk away if the negotiations cross that line.
+In addition to the compatibility concerns outlined above, I don’t like to do deals with people who are confident they have the upper hand.
+If they think they can push you around, they almost certainly will.
+Usually, one partner needs the other to a greater extent, of course.
+But you want to try to avoid dealing with partners where you have little or no leverage at all.
+It generally doesn’t turn out well.
+It’s very important to make sure that you negotiate a deal that you can live with.
+No matter how attractive those potential technology OEM partners appear to be.
+Above all, you need to discuss this possibility internally and create a “line in the sand” that you won’t cross.
+That’s easier said than done!
+Be prepared to walk away if the negotiations cross that line.

-This can be a painful and difficult thing to do when you are seeing big “dollar signs” in your eyes–and fear if you stay strong you might blow the deal.
-But remember, you have something that the other side wants as well–or they wouldn’t be talking to you.
-If you don’t know what your minimum successful deal looks like and you aren’t prepared to walk, you run a great risk of signing an OEM deal that you will regret.
-Not to mention the opportunity cost of tying up your scarce time and resources, which might have been used working with more compatible technology OEM partners.
+This can be a painful and difficult thing to do when you are seeing big “dollar signs” in your eyes.
+It’s easy to fear that if you stay strong you might blow the deal.
+But remember, you have something that the other side wants as well.
+Or they wouldn’t be talking to you.
+Know what your minimum successful deal looks like, and be prepared to walk if you can’t get there.
+Otherwise, you run a great risk of signing a lopsided tech OEM deal that you will deeply regret.
+Not to mention the opportunity cost of tying up your scarce time and resources.
+Resources that might have been used working with more compatible technology OEM partners.

 WORK WITH OEMS ON EVEN TERMS

-Once you’ve negotiated a deal that you can live with (and hopefully prosper!), it’s time to get to work with your partner.
+Now you’ve negotiated a deal that you can live with (and hopefully prosper!).
+It’s time to get to work with your partner.
 Try to keep the playing field as fair and even as possible in the relationship.
 Of course, it’s important to be accommodating to your partner, and respect the differences in operational procedures.
-Big tech OEMs will usually move slower than early stage software and hardware companies, are more process-oriented and structured, and often include many more people in the relationship management.
-All of this is fine, but it needs to be tempered so that the larger partner doesn’t “swallow all of you available resources whole”.
+Big tech OEMs will usually move slower than early-stage software and hardware companies.
+That’s because they are more process-oriented and structured.
+They also often include many more people in relationship management.
+All of this is fine.
+But it needs to be tempered so that the larger partner doesn’t “swallow all of your available resources whole”.
 It can easily happen if you don’t guard against it.
-They have more resources than you (but will always think they are busier!) as well as more process-driven requirements that need to be met.
+The OEM partner has more resources than you (but will always think they are busier!), as well as more process-driven requirements that need to be met.

-But don’t be afraid to draw the line at a reasonable point and remind them that you have fewer people and resources available.
-Suggest a phone meeting instead of flying three people across the country–or ask that they come to your place, rather than always trekking to their headquarters.
-Propose that one of their folks spearhead writing that joint position paper instead of some scarce resource in your company–I’m sure you get the picture.
-Sometimes larger companies will smother you without even knowing they are doing it–don’t be afraid to remind them that you need to do business a little differently than their normal approach.
+Don’t be afraid to draw the line at a reasonable point, and remind your OEM partner that you have fewer people and resources available.
+Suggest a phone meeting instead of flying three people across the country.
+Or ask that they come to your place, rather than always trekking to their headquarters.
+Propose that one of their folks spearhead writing that joint position paper instead of some scarce resource in your company.
+I’m sure you get the picture.
+Sometimes larger companies will smother you without even knowing they are doing it.
+Again, don’t be afraid to remind them that you need to do business a little differently than their normal approach.